 For public deposits and repurchase agreements, the Company enters into bilateral agreements with the entity to pledge investment securities as collateral in the event of default.
 The right of setoff for a repurchase agreement resembles a secured borrowing, whereby the collateral pledged by the Company would be used to settle the fair value of the repurchase agreement should the Company be in default.
 The counterparty has the right to sell or repledge the investment securities.
 The Company is required by the counterparty to maintain adequate collateral levels.
 In the event the collateral fair value falls below stipulated levels, the Company will pledge additional investment securities.
-For transfers of assets with the FHLB and the FRB, the Company enters into bilateral agreements to pledge loans and investment securities as collateral to secure borrowing capacity.
-For ACH transactions, the Company enters into bilateral agreements to pledge collateral agreements to pledge collateral agreements to pledge counterparty is in a negative fair value position to mitigate counterparty credit risk.
+For transfers of assets with the FHLB and the FRB, the Company enters into bilateral agreements to pledge loans as collateral to secure borrowing capacity.
+For ACH transactions, the Company enters into bilateral agreements to collateralize possible daylight overdrafts.
+For interest rate swaps, the Company enters into bilateral agreements to pledge collateral when either party is in a negative fair value position to mitigate counterparty credit risk.
 Counterparties to ACH transactions, certain interest rate swaps, the FHLB and the FRB do not have the right to sell or repledge the collateral.

-The carrying amounts of the assets pledged as collateral to secure public deposits, borrowing arrangements and other transactions as of December 31, 2017 and 2016 were as follows:
+The carrying amounts of the assets pledged as collateral to secure public deposits, borrowing arrangements and other transactions as of December 31, 2018 and 2017 were as follows:

-(dollars in thousands) 2017 2016
+(dollars in thousands) 2018 2017

-Public deposits. \$ 2,800,690 \$ 2,521,761
+Public deposits \$ 1,749,726 \$ 2,800,690

-Federal Home Loan Bank 2,388,702 2,097,233
+Federal Home Loan Bank 2,497,030 2,388,702

-Federal Reserve Bank 914,454 935,672
+Federal Reserve Bank 957,017 914,454

-Repurchase agreements 10,066

-ACH transactions 151,526 152,394
+ACH transactions 150,903 151,526

-Interest rate swaps 27,502 30,399
+Interest rate swaps 28,843 27,502

-Total \$ 6,282,874 \$ 5,747,525
+Total \$ 5,383,519 \$ 6,282,874

-As the Company did not enter into reverse repurchase agreements, no collateral was accepted as of December 31, 2017 and 2016.
+As the Company did not enter into reverse repurchase agreements, no collateral was accepted as of December 31, 2018 and 2017.
 In addition, no debt was extinguished by in-substance defeasance.